xunilrj/sandbox/sources/haskellcpp/readme.md

          static_assert(decltype(Just()+Just(), always_true())::value, "This compile!");
                        ^~~~~~~~

 OK!
-But we don�t want a compile error, we want a simple boolean value.
+But we don´t want a compile error, we want a simple boolean value.
 For this we just need to return to our functions and use this last technique:

     template <typename T1, typename T2>
     auto canISum(T1 a, T2 b) -> decltype(a+b, always_true())